Plymouth-Comp/2020-comp3016-cw2-rowanlovejoy/README.md

 Jumping is the most complex movement ability in the game, requiring multiple variables and if statements.
 Jumping is initiated by pressing the Space bar and will succeed if the player character is currently grounded and the jump key is not currently pressed.
 The player cannot send another jump command until they release the jump key.
 A jump is an action that persists over multiple frames.
 While jumping, a pulse of upward velocity – positive Y-axis – is added to the player each tick, becoming small each time.
 Combined with the constant downwards force gravity, this provides a smooth upward motion with believable loss of velocity nearing the top of the jump.
 The number of pulses, the starting velocity, the velocity decay rate, and the strength of gravity were repeatedly tuned to provide a realistic and satisfying “space jump” effect, fitting the game’s theme.
 This is perhaps the feature I’m most proud of.

 ## What Makes This Project Unique and Starting Point

-*What makes your program special and how does it compare to similar things?
-(Where did you get the idea from?
-What did you start with?
-How did you make yours unique?
-Did you start with a given project?)*

 3D first-person platforms are somewhat uncommon in the modern gaming landscape.
 While first-person games due feature platforming – for example Doom (2016) and Doom Eternal – this is not primary focus.
 Bounding Box echoes the gameplay style and feel of games including Jumping Flash  – it’s primary inspiration in terms of gameplay and physics feel – and Metroid Prime, both which feature a heavy emphasis on complex platforming in 3D world from a first-person perspective.
 I wanted to create the feel of leaping high into the air in a low gravity environment, the first-person perspective intensifying the effect of leaping forwards and falling.
 Compare to Jumping Flash and Metroid Prime, I don’t feel I entirely succeeded in emulating the “powerful” feel of the jumps, but with further adjustment and improvement to the physics system, I feel I could get there.